kubecost/docs/cloud-integration.md

 `.Values.kubecostModel.etlUseUnblendedClost` | false | **This is a BETA feature, support may be dropped in future releases.** Enabling this flag makes Cloud Usage and Reconciliation use unblended cost for all line items in the CUR including those with savings plans and RI's applied to them.
 This will cause the amortized upfront costs of these resources to not appear in Kubecost and may cause some assets to have a $0 value if their cost was entirely upfont.
 This Helm value corresponds to the `ETL_USE_UNBLENDED_COST` environment variable.
 Currently only available on AWS.

 ## Cloud Stores
-The ETL contains a Map of Cloud Stores, each of which represents an integration with a Cloud Service Provider.
-Each Cloud Store is responsible for the Cloud Usage and Reconciliation Pipelines which add Out-of-Cluster costs and Adjust Kubecost's estimated cost respectively via cost and usage data pulled from the Cloud Service Provider.
-Each Cloud Store has a unique identifier called the `ProviderKey` which varies depending on which Cloud Service Provider is being connected to and ensures that duplicate configurations are not introduced into the ETL.
-The value of the `ProviderKey` is the following for each Cloud Service Provider at a scope that the billing data is being for:
+The ETL contains a Map of Cloud Stores, each of which represents an integration with a CSP.
+Each Cloud Store is responsible for the Cloud Usage and Reconciliation Pipelines which add OOC costs and Adjust Kubecost's estimated cost respectively via cost and usage data pulled from the CSP.
+Each Cloud Store has a unique identifier called the `ProviderKey` which varies depending on which CSP is being connected to and ensures that duplicate configurations are not introduced into the ETL.
+The value of the `ProviderKey` is the following for each CSP at a scope that the billing data is being for:

 - AWS: Account Id
 - GCP: Project Id